The UCF Common Controls Hub, You Need This Thang! standard

 Dear Santa, 2015 standard

 Lots of time for reflection and requests during this time of year.
 For those that recognize the elf-herder named Santa, what do you wish for this year?
 Did you have any infosec wishes?
 I have one, and the awesome folks at SecureWorld Expo included me in their series for 2015.
 Go check out my Santa wish for 2015!
 Need some levity in your office?
 Check out this call back to a great Steve Martin skit where he discusses his Christmas wishes (transcript).
-Possibly Related Posts: When Man Pages Go Weird Aviation Apps I Use Sellers Buying 5-Star Amazon Reviews Introducing Where To Now Brando’s Rules for Success
+Possibly Related Posts: pgMail 1.5 Released!
+Let’s Encrypt for non-webservers When Man Pages Go Weird Aviation Apps I Use Sellers Buying 5-Star Amazon Reviews

 Continue Reading